coopermaa/docker-ino/README.md

 ## Quickstart

-Use coopermaa/ino image in an alias to deal with ino:
+Save the alias setting below in ~/.profile or ~/.bashrc:

-    $ alias ino='docker run --privileged \
+    $ alias ino='sudo docker run --privileged \
       -v /dev/ttyS1:/dev/ttyS1 \
       -v $(pwd):/app \
       coopermaa/ino'

-Notes: You can save the alias setting in ~/.profile or ~/.bashrc
+Run "source ~/.profile" or "source ~/.bashrc" to make it take effect.

 Create a simple project and use blink as a project template which will create a simple sketch for LED blinking on pin 13:

-    $ mkdir blink
+    $ mkdir blink && cd blink
     $ ino init -t blink

 If you look at the contents of your blink directory, you should see a lib and a src directory.
 Within src, there will be a file called sketch.ino